 The use of the correct wash mitt alone does not guarantee that you will not accidentally scratch your car.
 It is also important to use a proper two-bucket-wash method, along with a good car shampoo and a pre-wash treatment.

-Brushes at drive-in car washes are almost guaranteed to scratch the clear coat of a car.
+Brushes at drive-in car washes are highly likely to scratch the clear coat of a car.
 Most car washes use brushes made from cheap plastics that are often not properly maintained.
-The dirt and contaminants inside the brushes are then brushed against the car paint, which results in lots of micro scratches in the clear coat.
+The dirt and contaminants inside the brushes are then brushed against the car paint, which leads to scratches and swirl marks.

 So yes, car wash brushes also scratch car paint for all the same reasons as mentioned previously concerning the issues with brushes.